 Expenditure of Funds

 All checks issued by the Association must have a minimum of two signatures regardless of the amount.
-Only the President, Executive Vice President, Secretary, Treasurer, and Division Directors will be authorized to sign checks for the Association.
+Only the President, Executive Vice President, Secretary, and Treasurer, can be authorized to sign checks for the Association.

 If the occasion arises where it is necessary to delegate limited power to incur non-budgeted liabilities to accomplish the functions and goals of a division, committee, or program then the person given those powers shall have the specific conditions and extent of their ability to incur liability defined in a letter approved by the Executive Board.